ImplodedSoftware/LastFmPlugin/README.md

 Neon can be downloaded from: https://implodedsoftware.wordpress.com/

 When you open the solution for the first time, be sure to restore NuGet packages.
-After that you need to fill in your Amazon (AWS) key and secret in the LastFmConstants.cs class.
+After that you need to fill in your LastFm key and secret in the LastFmConstants.cs class.